knative/docs/docs/eventing/getting-started.md

   }
 ```

-2. Look at the logs for the `bar` event consumer with the following command:
+2. Look at the logs for the `bar-display` event consumer with the following command:

 ```sh
 kubectl -n default logs -l app=bar-display
 ```

-This should return:
+The command shows the `Attributes` and `Data` of the events you sent to `bar-display`:

 ```sh
 ☁️  cloudevents.Event